"The U.S. Food and Drug Administration today approved Otezla (apremilast) to treat adults with active psoriatic arthritis (PsA).

 The majority of the most common adverse reactions presented in Table 2 occurred within the first 2 weeks of treatment and tended to resolve over time with continued dosing.
 Diarrhea, headache, and nausea were the most commonly reported adverse reactions.
 The most common adverse reactions leading to discontinuation for patients taking OTEZLA were nausea (1.8%), diarrhea (1.8%), and headache (1.2%).
 The proportion of patients with psoriatic arthritis who discontinued treatment due to any adverse reaction was 4.6% for patients taking OTEZLA 30 mg twice daily and 1.2% for placebo-treated patients.

-Than That Observed in Patients on Placebo for up to Day 112 (Week 16)
+Patients on Placebo for up to Day 112 (Week 16)

 |Preferred Term||Placebo||OTEZLA 30 mg BID|